Can I Be a Surrogate if I Needed IVF?

 Women who have used IVF prior to becoming a surrogate tell us that their previous experiences allowed them to navigate surrogacy with less stress than they suspect they would have had if they were unfamiliar with IVF processes prior their journey as a surrogate.

-If you have additional questions about your own pregnancy record and how it could impact your potential as a surrogate, feel free to reach out to one of our admission specialists or complete our online surrogate application.
+If you have additional questions about your own pregnancy record and how it could impact your potential as a surrogate, feel free to reach out to one of our admissions specialists or complete our online surrogate application.